 - \times In this case, conviction to a prison sentence, eg. for resisting a police officer (see chapter 2 for information on different crimes), may in the worst case lead to your expulsion.
 For something like tresspassing we consider this to be very unlikely, but can't rate it out for sure. - \times The decision to deport you will be based on a balancing of the case for your expulsion and the case for your continued stay in Germany.
-The more severe the charges for which you receive a conviction and the weaker your residence status, the easier it is to expell you. - $\times\,$ The risk of expulsion increases if you are sentenced to a longer prison term (1 or 2 years). - \times The legal basis for expulsions is to be found in §53, §54, and §55 of the Residence Act (Aufenthaltsgesetz).
+The more severe the charges for which you receive a conviction and the weaker your residence status, the easier it is to expell you. - $\times\,$ The risk of expulsion increases if you are sentenced to a longer prison term (1 or 2 years). - $\times\,$ The legal basis for expulsions is to be found in §§ 53 AufenthG; § 54 AufenthG und § 55 AufenthG.